 - No capital gains: You won’t pay capital gains on assets you put in a donor-advised fund.

 - You can give anonymously if you don’t want to be named publicly.

-- Easy record keeping: By having all of your charitable donations in one place, you don’t have to keep track of every gift acknowledgment from every charity you support.
+- Easy record keeping: Having all your charitable donations in one place means you don’t have to keep track of every gift acknowledgment from every charity you support.
 Simply just save the receipts from your donor-advised fund contributions.

 - Minimum donation requirements: There are no contribution limits to how much you can put in your donor-advised fund but some sponsors require a minimum contribution.

 - Fees: All donor-advised funds have annual fees and administrative costs.
 These can add up over time.

 - You cannot revoke a donation.
 This means that you cannot take the donation back once it has been gifted.

 |Allows donation of non-cash assets like appreciated stocks||Minimum donation requirements|